harshvardhaniimi/personal-website/content/notes/2021-12-06-today-i-learnt/index.md

 tags: []
 ---

-This page contains the articles, apps and videos that I've found engaging.
+This page contains the articles, apps and videos that I've found engaging. \[Not frequently updated since I started using Notion web scrapper.\]

 ------------------------------------------------------------------------